News

 Renovation and Lab Addition

-ACI’s work began on Dominion Energy’s Innsbruck Technology center in Glen Allen, Virginia in October of 2021; the TCO for the building was obtained in November of 2022.
+ACI’s work began on Dominion Energy’s Innsbrook Technology center in Glen Allen, Virginia in October of 2021; the TCO for the building was obtained in November of 2022.

 The facility is comprised of a large two-story building with office spaces and a new laboratory space.
 ACI’s 3.1 M scope of work consisted of plumbing and mechanical, both above and below ground.